What are the Participation and Contribution requirements?

-The Insurance Companies have participation and contribution rules as they are REQUIRED to write your company under Health Care Reform (AB 1083 ♦ §10753 et seq.
+The Insurance Companies have participation & premium contribution rules as they are REQUIRED to write your company under Health Care Reform (AB 1083 ♦ §10753 et seq.
 Non Grandfathered Plans) regardless of the health status of the owner, employees or dependent and want to make sure that they get young & healthy employees along with those more prone to claims.

 If an employer is not covering the employees… the health plan might not qualify as tax deductible business expense under IRS Code Section §106.
 The employer may require the employee to pay part of the premium, which can be deductible under IRC §125.